Ways to Celebrate Asian Pacific Heritage Month

 Why It Matters in US Schools

-US classrooms are wonderfully diverse.
-Finding ways to celebrate Asian Pacific Heritage Month helps schools:
+US classrooms reflect the wide range of cultural heritage of all Americans that makes the US unique.
+Finding ways to celebrate Asian Pacific Heritage Month helps American schools:

 • Highlight contributions in science, government, literature, sports, and the arts.